DeVuDeveloper/Web-Summit-2022-Lisbon/README.md

 ## Acknowledgments

-- A special thanks to Microverse for inspiring this project.
-We are indebted to you all at Microverse
+- A special thanks to Cindy Shin author of the original design.
-- A special thanks goes to all our peers at Microverse for being there for us.
+- A special thanks goes for beautiful design from which I learned also a lot..
 - Happy Holidays.

 ## 📝 License